 As parents of previously looked after children, you face the task of finding the best school setting for your child.
-You will have knowledge of both your child’s early experiences and their present interests, strengths, difficulties and needs.
+You'll have knowledge of both your child’s early experiences and their present interests, strengths, difficulties and needs.

-Finding the right school is about selecting the best possible match between your child’s whole development needs and the quality of provision offered by different schools to meet them.
+Finding the right school is about selecting the best possible match between your child’s whole development needs and the quality of provision offered by different schools.
 To this extent, it is an individual match.

 Ofsted reports will inform you about the overall quality of education.
-Those which are rated good or better have evidenced good standards in a range of areas including the quality of education, behaviour and attitudes, personal development and leadership and management.
+Those which are rated good or better have evidenced good standards in a range of areas including the quality of education, behaviour and attitudes.
+They also display good personal development, leadership and management.

-In order to get a full picture of what a prospective school can offer your child, you will need to speak with someone senior enough to fully answer questions.
+To get a full picture of what a prospective school can offer, you will need to speak with someone senior enough to fully answer questions.
 This may be the:

-The most inclusive schools understand the importance of strong, positive and nurturing relationships in helping children to feel settled and to learn.
+The most inclusive schools understand the importance of strong, positive and nurturing relationships.
+This is important in helping children to feel settled and to learn.

 Children who have experienced neglect or trauma in their early lives will often have a heightened need to feel secure.
 This may show in anxiety and an increased need to know that they belong and that someone knows and understands them well.

-Some children may have high needs at times in learning to manage their social and emotional lives which may impact on their behaviour in school.
+Some children may have high needs at times in learning to manage their social and emotional lives.
+This may impact on their behaviour in school.
 This may mean they need a school which understands and prizes the strength of relationships between staff and pupils.
-It may also mean that they need a school which can demonstrate how they adapt their teaching and management approaches to the needs of children with high or additional needs.
+It may also mean they need a school who can adapt their teaching and management approaches to the needs of children with high or additional needs.

-Speaking with the Special Needs Co-ordinator (SENCo) about how the school provides for pupils with similar needs to those of your child will be useful in this respect.
-All children benefit from consistent, well understood, fair approaches and open, two-way channels of communication with parents and carers.
+Speaking with the special needs co-ordinator (SENCo) can help you understand how the school provides for pupils.
+Especially those with similar needs to those of your child.
+All children benefit from consistent, well understood, fair approaches and open, two-way dialogue with parents and carers.

 These questions have been informed by insights from recent research and guidance around supportive school culture.* They are designed as a menu from which parents can select and adapt to their own need.
 They are meant to supplement other questions you may wish to ask concerning the curriculum, teaching methods etc.

-* Improving Behaviour in Schools EEF June 2019 and Parental Engagement Guidance Report EEF December 2018
+* Improving Behaviour in Schools Education Endowment Foundation(EEF).
+June 2019 and Parental Engagement Guidance Report EEF December 2018

 Knowing my Child